lalitlogical/kriangle/README.md

 gem 'rack-cors', '~> 0.4.1'
 ```

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install kriangle

-## Usage

-Generate Authentication Module
+Then run `bundle install`

+Next, you need to run the generator:

+In the following command you will replace `MODEL` with the class name used for the application’s users.
+This will create a model (if one does not exist) and configure it with the authentication modul.
+The generator also configures your config/routes.rb file to point to the authentications controller.

-`rails g kriangle:install [MODEL NAME] [MOUNT PATH] [column_name:type]`
+`rails g kriangle:install MODEL PATH [column_name:type]`

-i.e. If we want to generate the User model with Auth model (for authentication).
+i.e. if you want to generate the User model with Auth model (for authentication).
 So you can type below.
+Email column add automatically.

-`rails g kriangle:install User Auth first_name`
+`rails g kriangle:install User Auth first_name last_name`

-Generate other module
+### Generate New module

+In above command we have setup the initial authetication module.
+Now we can generate new modules which be generated with below command.

 `rails g kriangle:module MODULE_NAME [column_name:type]`

-i.e. If you want to generate Post model with title, content column, you can type below.
+If you want to generate Post model with title, content column, you can type below.

 `rails g kriangle:module Post title:string content:text`

-i.e. City model only with index route, skip model and migration
-`rails g kriangle:module City name:string index --skip_model=true --skip_migration=true`

 More options are listed below
 `skip_controller`